fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 Network address of aperture server to advertise to peers - this address should be reachable from other agents.
-Used for nat traversal when provided.
+Used for NAT traversal when provided.

 </dd>